kayac/Gunfish/README.md

 APNs and FCM provider server on HTTP/2.

-* Gunfish provides the nterface as the APNs / FCM provider server.
+* Gunfish provides the interface as the APNs / FCM provider server.

 ## Overview